sphinx-labs/sphinx/specs/sphinx-module-proxy.md

       - Must emit a `SphinxMerkleRootFailed` event in the `SphinxModuleProxy`.
       - Must set the active Merkle root's `MerkleRootStatus` equal to `FAILED`.
       - Must remove the active Merkle root, preventing it from being approved in the future.
-      - Must exit the `execute` function immediately, returning a `MerkleRootStatus` equal to `FAILED`.
+      - Must exit the `execute` function immediately.
 - If there are no more leaves to execute for the active Merkle root:
+  - Must emit a `SphinxMerkleRootCompleted` event in the `SphinxModuleProxy` using the active Merkle root.
   - Must set the active Merkle root's `MerkleRootStatus` equal to `COMPLETED`.
-  - Must emit a `SphinxMerkleRootCompleted` event in the `SphinxModuleProxy` using the active Merkle root.
   - Must remove the active Merkle root, preventing it from being approved in the future.
-  - Must return a `MerkleRootStatus` equal to `COMPLETED`.
-- If there are more leaves to execute for the active Merkle root:
-  - Must return a `MerkleRootStatus` equal to `APPROVED`.

 #### `function _getLeafHash(SphinxLeaf memory _leaf) internal pure returns (bytes32)`